larryhastings/appeal/README.md

 app.main()
 ```

-The `my_converter()` parameter `i_f` is a positional parameter
+The `my_converter()` parameter `i_f` is a positional
+parameter with an annotation that, itself,
-that, itself, *takes positional parameters.*
+*takes two positional parameters.*

 Would it surprise you to know--yes, it actually works!

-Converters have been fully recursive this
+Converters have been fully recursive this *whole time.*
-*whole time.*  Actually this has been hiding in plain sight
+Actually this fact has been hiding in plain sight
 all along--all the examples using `int_and_float()` are recursive
 too, because `int_and_float()` has parameters annotated with
 `int` and `float`.
 Of course, those functions only take
-a single argument, which is a string; `my_converter()` takes
+a single string argument; `my_converter()` takes two
-two positional parameters, which are themselves annotated.
+annotated positional parameters.
 But the principles are the same.

 How does this get mapped to the command-line?
 Appeal "flattens"